rbouadjenek/SIT330-770/lectures.md

 title: Lectures
 permalink: /lectures/
 ---
+Important notes:
-You can download the lectures here.
-We will try to upload lectures prior to their corresponding classes.
+- We will try to upload lectures prior to their corresponding classes.
+- **[SIT770]**: Indicates that the content provided is specifically tailored for students currently enrolled in SIT770.